jack111331/StyleFaceUV/readme.md

 conda activate style_face_uv
 conda install -f environment.yml
 ```

+Download our additional required data and pre-trained model from [here](https://drive.google.com/file/d/1UQhSBV6iE2m9gokhU1yVDarXfghGrBfl/view?usp=sharing) and from [here](https://drive.google.com/file/d/1Bt6GluixWLA636j872GAbSs9L3t8HZZj/view?usp=sharing).
+Unzip them into "this_repo/" directory.
+As a result, there will be "this_repo/data" and "this_repo/ckpt" directories in this repo.

 ## Testing
 Run the following commands to open Gradio web ui for our demo.